minbrowser/min/README.md

 - Password manager integration
 - Dark theme

+*Is something missing?
+Make a discussion [here](https://github.com/minbrowser/min/discussions) with the Ideas tag.*

 Download Min from the [releases page](https://github.com/minbrowser/min/releases), or learn more on the [website](https://minbrowser.org/).

 [![Downloads][DownloadsBadge]][DownloadsUrl]